yoyicue/2simply/README.md

 - The JSON to MusicXML conversion currently does not fully implement width constraints from the original JSON format
 - Compact layout width calculations are not yet supported
 - Some musical notations may not be perfectly preserved during conversion
+- Time signatures with X/8 format (e.g., 6/8, 3/8) are not currently supported
+- The score comparison tool (`score_compare.py`) only supports comparing Simply Piano JSON files, not MusicXML files

-## Tools
+## Tools and Components

-The `tools/` directory contains utility scripts for testing and batch processing:
+### Core Components (`converter/`)
+- `json2musicxml.py`: Convert Simply Piano JSON to MusicXML
+- `musicxml2json.py`: Convert MusicXML to Simply Piano JSON
+- `score_compare.py`: Enhanced JSON score comparison tool with features:
+  - Detailed note-level comparison of Simply Piano JSON files
+  - Support for both quiet mode (`--quiet`) and verbose mode (`--verbose`)
+  - Color-coded output for better readability
+  - Exit codes for CI/CD integration (0 for match, 1 for differences)
+  - Configurable tolerance for floating-point comparisons
+  Note: This tool is specifically designed for comparing Simply Piano JSON files and cannot be used for MusicXML comparisons.

+### Utility Tools (`tools/`)
-- `batch_convert_compare.py`: Parallel batch conversion and validation tool for processing multiple files simultaneously
+- `batch_convert_compare.py`: Parallel batch conversion and validation tool
-- `score_compare.py`: Detailed comparison tool for validating music score conversions with note-level accuracy
-- `dlc_download.py`: Concurrent downloader for music files with proxy support and progress tracking
+- `dlc_download.py`: Concurrent downloader for music files

 ## Installation